You want smart political talk without the meltdowns?

 The president always had the authority to declassify.

-The president always had the uh right under the district court ruling to keep documents from his presidency that he deemed to be personal.
+The president always had the right under the district court ruling to keep documents from his presidency that he deemed to be personal.

-And uh saying, oh, well, we volunteered them.
+And saying, oh, well, we volunteered them.

-Now it doesn't matter if you had classified uh documents in your possession and you criticize another guy for having that, you gotta be held to the same standard.
+Now it doesn't matter if you had classified documents in your possession and you criticize another guy for having that.

-Let's move on and talk about something far more important to our country, the border, uh getting the economy set of getting inflation down.
+Let's move on and talk about something far more important to our country, the border, getting the economy set of getting inflation down.

 There's so many things far more important.

-And now it's coming back to the case.
+And now it's coming back to Russia.

-They have a special prosecutor, but that special prosecutor, as Greg so eloquently just noted, he is so boxed in now by what has been revealed in the last 24 hours, it would be really hard for him to find a way to charge President Trump without treating uh President Biden the same way.
+They have a special prosecutor, but that special prosecutor, as Greg so eloquently just noted, he is so boxed in now by what has been revealed in the last 24 hours.

 I don't think the classified documents is going to be the thing that results in criminal charges against either man at this point.